Dimers on Riemann surfaces and compactified free field: Background and formulation of main results

 \subsection{Relation to the work of Berestycki, Laslier, and Ray}

-Let us briefly recall the setup from the works~\cite{BerestyckiLaslierRayI,BerestyckiLaslierRayII}.
+Let us briefly recall the setup from the works~\cite{BerestyckiLaslierRayI,BerestyckiLaslierRayII} that we have already discussed in the introduction.
 Let a Riemann surface $\Sigma_0$ of genus $g_0$ with $n\geq 0$ boundary components and $2g_0-2+n$ marked points be given, assume that $2g_0 -2+n\geq 0$.
 Fix a \emph{smooth} Riemannian metric on $\Sigma_0$ continuous up to the boundary and representing the conformal class of the surface.
 Let $\Gamma^k_0$ be a sequence of graphs embedded into $\Sigma_0$ such that for each $k$ the boundary of $\Sigma_0$ is composed of edges of $\Gamma^k_0$.
 Let $\Gamma^{k,\dagger}_0$ denote the dual graph to $\Gamma^k_0$.
 It is also assumed that oriented edges of each $\Gamma^k_0$ are endowed with non-negative weights.

 Put $\Sigma_0' = \Sigma_0\smm(\{ p_1,\dots, p_{2g_0-2+n} \}\cup \partial \Sigma_0)$ and let $\widetilde{\Sigma}_0'$ denote the universal cover of $\Sigma_0'$ identified with an open subset of $\CC$ containing the origin.
 Let $\widetilde{\Gamma}_0^k$ denote the lift of $\Gamma_0^k$ to $\widetilde{\Sigma}_0'$.
 The following conditions are imposed on $\Gamma^k_0$, see~\cite[Section~2.3]{BerestyckiLaslierRayI}: